-DHCF's LTCA and DHCF's Division of Public and Private Provider Services will verify provider readiness during initial provider application review process as well as the re-enrollment process. (every three years).
+DHCF's Division of Public and Private Provider Services verifies qualifications during the initial provider application review process as well as the re-validation process (every three years).
+DHCF may conduct telephonic surveys in lieu of out-of-State site visits for prospective EPD Waiver Medicaid provider applicants (and/or re-enrolling providers) to verify provider readiness.